In partnership with

 Postdoctoral researchers applying for the Researchers in Schools (RIS) programme must complete the trainee teacher application form on the RIS website, which includes a series of assessment questions.
 These questions focus on why you want to join the RIS programme and examples from your professional life that show you understand what it takes to become an effective classroom teacher.
 Use the full word limit to support your application.
 You must also submit an up-to-date copy of your academic CV.

-There are a number of application windows throughout the year, which operate on a first come, first served basis, so apply early and don’t wait for a particular deadline.
-You can’t apply to this programme if you already have QTS.
+There is a rolling deadline, which operates on a first come, first served basis, so apply early and don’t wait for a particular deadline.
+You can’t apply to this programme if you already have QTS or QTLS.
 This is a paid training programme, which varies depending on the subject and location.
-Currently, this programme only covers nationally recognised high-priority subjects.

 Assessment Only (AO)

 Experienced but unqualified teachers already working in schools who wish to complete the Assessment Only route to qualified teacher status (QTS) apply directly to an accredited and approved provider.
 You must have the support of your school before applying and complete an application form giving detailed evidence of your skills, as well as copies of all the required supporting documentation.
-You'll also need to pass both skills tests before you’re accepted on to the AO route.
-When visiting the test centre, take confirmation from the school that you are applying for.
+The professional skills tests that you currently need to pass before you're accepted on to the AO route are being replaced with a new system of provider-led assurance.
+This means that for 2020 entry ITT providers will become responsible for ensuring that prospective teachers meet the required standards of literacy and numeracy.